WIPL Team Bid: BCCI set for another 4000 cr windfall

 “Now BCCI will also distribute a chunk of its central pool of sponsorship (title sponsor, co sponsors, various award sponsors) also with franchise.
 Add to it franchisee’s own revenue pool also.
 So it could be anything between Rs 15 to Rs 18 crore per year.
 Gate sales won’t earn you a great deal in first year,” he said.

-So the per year earnings for a team is expected to be Rs 50 crore.
+So the per year earning for a team is expected to be Rs 50 crore.

 Now apart from Rs 100 crore franchisee fee per year, what will be the other expenses.

 “There is a salary cap of Rs 12 crore for the squad.
-Add another 6 to 8 crore on a salary of support staff.
+Add another 6 to 8 crore on salary of support staff.
 Let’s make it Rs 20 crore.
-Add the hotel expenses, fees paid to state associations for the stadium, and other operational costs.
+Add the hotel expenses, fees paid to state associations for stadium and other operational costs.
 It could be anything between Rs 6 to 8 crore.
-The first-year single city would reduce expenses.
+First year single city would reduce expenses.

 Herein lies the catch.